 Eggs are a cheap source of protein, but they do require adequate care and attention in order to keep them safe to eat.
-There are two ways eggs can make you sick.
+There are two ways eating bad eggs can make you sick.
 Eggs can either spoil or become contaminated with a food-borne illness.

 Both raw and cooked eggs can go bad.
-Keep raw eggs refrigerated at all times, and check the expiration date on the package.
+Keep raw eggs refrigerated at all times and check the expiration date on the package.
 When you crack the egg, if it has a strong smell or if the white has taken on a blue-green color, toss it.
 These can be signs of a bad egg.

 Always wash your hands before cooking and make sure your pans and spatulas are clean.
 Don't store raw eggs on top of food you might eat raw, like salad greens.
 Cook eggs completely and avoid eating raw cookie dough or other foods with uncooked eggs.

-If you are very old or young, or have a compromised immune system, call your doctor.
-If vomiting and diarrhea persist for more than a few days and you start to see symptoms of dehydration like dizziness and light-headedness, or if you have blood in your stools, call your physician.
+If you are very old or young or have a compromised immune system, call your doctor.
+If vomiting and diarrhea persist for more than a few days and you start to see symptoms of dehydration like dizziness and light-headedness or if you have blood in your stools, call your physician.